tazria-

 These are cat’s tongues with a twist—We’re going to sandwich them with a pandan flavored filling.

 If you’re not familiar with it, pandan, also called screw pine, is a tropical plant with long, blade-like leaves.
 Those leaves have the most amazing aroma and flavor.
-Pandan is usually used in desserts and is especially happy when paired with coconut.
+Pandan is most often used in desserts and is especially happy when paired with coconut.
 It turns out that it’s a very nutritious food, and that’s an additional reason to love it.

 Have fun playing with some new toys and new flavors!